shalvah/strive/README.md

 You can specify a different value for the `result` by supplying a `defaultValue`.
 (Note that the `lastAttempt` and `success` values will still be as shown above.)

-### Logging
+### Debugging
 Strive uses the [`debug` package](https://www.npmjs.com/package/debug) to log info about the strategy, mutation or value it's currently trying.
 The debug name is `lib:strive`.
-This means if you start your application with the environment variable `DEBUG=lib:strive` )or use a wildcard), you'll see log messages like this:
+This means if you start your application with the environment variable `DEBUG=lib:strive`, you'll see log messages like this:

 ```
 Trying value at 0: "api.genius.com"